Official media: the kidnapping of a Saudi in Beirut

-And the Saudi Al-Ekhbariya channel reported that the kidnappers demanded a ransom of 400,000 dollars in exchange for the release of the kidnapped Saudi.
+The Saudi Al-Ekhbariya channel reported that a Saudi national working for Saudi Airlines was kidnapped in the commercial district of the Lebanese capital, Beirut.

-The ransom demand came via a phone message issued from the southern suburbs of Beirut, where Hezbollah is based, according to Al-Ikhbaria.

-Lebanese Interior Minister Bassam Mawlawi said on his Twitter account: “We have been following up with the Information Division of the Internal Security Forces since Sunday the issue of the kidnapping of a Saudi citizen in Beirut.
-We are in contact with every detail with Ambassador Walid al-Bukhari,” the Kingdom’s ambassador to Beirut.
+Lebanese Interior Minister Bassam Mawlawi wrote on Twitter that the Internal Security Forces are following the case and are communicating with the Saudi ambassador in Beirut.

-And the minister continued, “We always, with an iron fist, work to liberate any citizen who is subjected to any harm on Lebanese soil.
-What happened affects Lebanon’s relationship with its brothers, and the punishment for the perpetrators will be harsh.”
+“So far, the reason for the kidnapping or the disappearance has not been revealed,” a Lebanese security source told Reuters, adding that reports of a ransom demand were being verified.

 #Official #media #kidnapping #Saudi #Beirut